 - Categories of payment and transfers of value to physicians include, among others, consulting fees, compensation for speaking, travel, food, entertainment, gifts, honoraria, royalties, education, research, current or prospective ownership or investment interest, etc.

-- At JHM, payments for research are made to the institution, not to individual physicians.
+- At Johns Hopkins, payments for research are made to the institution, not to individual physicians.
 However, the Sunshine Act requires that physicians who are investigators on research supported by manufacturers be listed in connection with the research payments to the institution.
 Payments made for research, whether to teaching hospitals, individuals or other organizations, such as medical schools, will be reported in a separate section of the CMS database.

-More information regarding the Sunshine Act is available on this CMS website.
+More information about the Sunshine Act is available on this CMS website.
 Please note that CMS is still developing this process, so some implementation details may change.
 To receive updates from CMS, physicians may register for the listserv by emailing OPENPAYMENTS@cms.hhs.gov.

 Posted May 20, 2013